What a night!

 Suffice to say, it was a whole bunch of pressure, loads of fun, and we even had a mini tofu fight mid cook-off!

-Cooking team building, once again, proved to be a great communication activity, with 7 nationalities represented tonight, and approximately 15 not speaking any English.
+Cooking team building, once again, proved to be a great team communication builder, with 7 nationalities represented tonight, and approximately 15 not speaking any English.
 Let’s face it, everyone either loves to cook, or eat!
 And getting these guys working together to put up some amazing meals, not just for the judges, but their own dinner as well was just beautiful to watch.
 They smashed this out of the park!

 As the teams presented their meals to the judges, the group sat on the rooftop overlooking the Chao Praya River, it really dawned on the teams, just how well they had pulled together.
 An engagement was obvious, with the Korean contingent increasingly mingling with their Japanese counterparts (a big achievement), and everyone was smiling!

 The atmosphere on the rooftop terrace was electric, as the most senior executives of one of the worlds largest multinationals, managed to not lose face, whilst I walked around with the best dish of the night, and them digging their forks into taste the Som Tum in my hands.’

 Yep, we had them literally eating out of our hands tonight!